tencentyun/intlcloud-documents/product_new/网络产品中心/私有网络/产品简介/IP 地址_intl_en.md

 </tr>
 <tr>
 <td>Retrieving IP</td>
-<td colspan="2">You can retrieve public IPs/EIPs that you have used if they are not used by other users.
-For details, refer to <a href="https://intl.cloud.tencent.com/document/product/213" target="_blank"> Applying for a specific IP address</a>.</td>
+<td colspan="2">For details, refer to Applying for a specific IP address.You can apply by operating in the EIP console.
 </tr>
 </tbody></table>